All resources

 AVERAGEIF Criteria in the Form of Text

-The AVERAGEIF function in Google Sheets allows you to use text as a criterion for calculating averages.
+The AVERAGEIF function, part of the powerful Google Sheets AVERAGE functions, allows you to use text as a criterion for calculating averages.
 For example, you can find the average KPI performance percentage for employees from the Business Development department.

 By entering the desired text as the criterion, AVERAGEIF will only include cells that meet this condition in the calculation, making it a valuable tool for analyzing data based on labels, names, or categories.